-Our Reading SpecialisT
+Our Reading Specialist

-For more than ten years, Ruth Tougas has helped the university, college, secondary, and elementary
+For more than 20 years, Ruth Tougas has helped the university, college, secondary, and elementary

 A dyslexic herself, she has experience and training in different reading programs: The Wilson Reading System, the RX for Discovery Reading, the PCI Reading Program, and the Recipe for Reading, to mention only a few.
 She has also traveled extensively to the United States to obtain her Orton-Gillingham intensive training in Associate and Certified Levels and incorporate the Orton-Gillingham approach into her teaching.
-She also attends workshops and conferences both in Canada and in the United States in order to stay informed about education trends.
+She also attends workshops and conferences both in Canada and in the United States to stay informed about education trends.

 Furthermore, she is also a professional member of the International Dyslexia Association (IDA) in the United States and Canada, membership is restricted to professionals who have specialized training in structured instruction that aligns with the IDA Standards.